-Ghent University is preparing tomorrow’s doctors for an evolving world of medicine.
+Ghent University is preparing the future-proof doctor for an evolving world of medicine.
 In less than a few years, the doctor will have a mobile health app instead of a stethoscope.
 Digital technology will empower patients to ask quick questions, and decision support technology will help physicians to make clinical decisions.
 Doctors will be overloaded with an exciting offer of new technology and be confronted with changing patient expectations.
 This generation of students is going to transform the practice of medicine.
 They will need the tools and skills to do it right.

 A dramatic change of the doctor’s role

 Medical schools of today need to prepare the physician of tomorrow better.
 “Doctors, once graduated, realize that technology is evolving at a dizzying pace.
 They experience that their patients in many cases are even more digital than themselves.
 We at Ghent University and the University Hospitals Ghent are committed to give our medical students more vision in the world of the day after tomorrow”, says Prof. Dr. Philippe Gevaert, Chairman of Ghent University’s Medicine Training Committee.We are committed to give our medical students more vision in the world of the day after tomorrow says @pgevaert @ugent @uzgent Click To Tweet